 The electroshock weapon called the Taser, which is typically used by police when trying to control a fleeing suspect, uses an electrical current that causes neuromuscular incapacitation.
 In other words, if you’re struck by a Taser, your chances of getting away are null.

 There have been plenty of controversies involving the device and law enforcement.
-The most notorious may be the altercation that led to the phrase “Don’t tase me, bro.”The story of how the Taser got its name, however, is an even wackier yarn.
+One of the most internet-famous incidents may be the 2007 altercation that led to the phrase “Don’t tase me, bro.”The story of how the Taser got its name, however, is an even wackier yarn.

 Cover added the “A” to Tom Swift’s name.
 The original character did not have a middle name.